ConsIndShockModelFast#

 Bases: IndShockConsumerType, PerfForesightConsumerTypeFast

-A version of the idiosyncratic shock consumer type speed up by numba.
+A version of the idiosyncratic shock consumer type sped up by numba.

 If CubicBool and vFuncBool are both set to false it’s further optimized.